AES-Outreach/Fall-2022-Coop-Interviews/BACKEND/README.md

 Description: This endpoint will chose a secret 5 letter word, and provide a session key to the user that lets the user keep making guesses for this word

 **Response Body Example:**
-*Note: the session key can have the format of your choosing as long as they're unique for the generated word*
+*Note: the session key can have the format of your choosing as long as the session key maps to a unique word.*
 ```
 {
   "session_key": "3912837alskjd198237123"